Legalization in Mexico: A Full Explainer

-While the eyes of the cannabis world have been fixed on Canada and its recent legalization, it could be easy to overlook that our southern neighbor might just be on the cusp of fully legalizing marijuana too.
-In the last year, Mexico has taken some huge steps forward, and with a legalization friendly new president taking the helm, the near future looks incredibly promising for legal weed in the country.
+While the eyes of the community have been fixed on Canada and its recent legalization, it could be easy to overlook that our southern neighbor might just be on the cusp of fully legalizing too.
+In the last year, Mexico has taken some huge steps forward, and with a legalization friendly new president taking the helm, the near future looks incredibly promising for legal flower in the country.

 What Happened in the Last Year?

-In 2017, medical marijuana was passed into law in Mexico, but it wasn’t until October 30 this year that Cofepris, Mexico’s regulatory agency, released its medical marijuana regulatory guidelines detailing exactly what was legal.
+In 2017, medical mary jane was passed into law in Mexico, but it wasn’t until October 30 this year that Cofepris, Mexico’s regulatory agency, released its medical marijuana regulatory guidelines detailing exactly what was legal.

 In a country were pharmaceutical medicines can be prohibitively expensive for many, the need for people to be able to inexpensively grow their own medicine has been a central tenant of Mexico’s medical marijuana movement.
 It’s therefore understandable that these new regulations were seen as a meager step forward.
 Coincidentally, however, the conclusion of a six-year legal battle within Mexico’s highest court would overshadow all of this.